mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Using the coded data from nvivo to compare design cycle stages with pair collaboration, it can be observed that the most likely stages for pair collaboration were during the Ask/Imagine stage, Testing and Planning.

+The vignette shows evidence of that the actions of the parent to re-engage the child at different stages of the design cycle helped sustain the child's engagement in the more focused design process happening on the screen.
+However, an opposing pattern of behaviour may also be valid.
 When parent problem solving the child is sometimes physically inactive, looking into space, but then explores the space and/or engages in peripheral activity with other groups.
 Within Rogoff's model of community of learners [-@rogoff_developing_1994], this observation is viewed as valid form of participation.

-The vignette shows evidence of that the actions of the parent to re-enage the child at different stages of the design cycle helped sustain the child's engagement in the overall process.
+The child's ability to legitimately disengage from pair coding to observe the work and interactions of others in this emerging community of learners may also be sustaining.

 It is of note that when describing the design cycle for this family that this family along with others are working with decomposed smaller design challenges in the form of implementing GDPs.
 Thus the cycle is repeated for each new pattern that the pair take on.
 These smaller design iterations can be expressed within the framework of AT as an activity system.